Key Takeaways

 - D2.5 Regulatory Readiness: "Do transparency practices meet EU AI Act and sector-specific requirements?"
 Evidence: compliance gap analysis, regulatory horizon scanning.
 Tools: legal review, regulatory tracking.
 Score 1 = full compliance with proactive preparation.
 Score 5 = no awareness of applicable regulation.

-- D4.2 Consent Management: "Has proper AI-specific consent been obtained for personal data use in training and inference?"
+- D4.1 Consent Management: "Is AI training and inference data collected under informed, specific consent that covers AI use?"
 Evidence: consent records, AI-specific language, withdrawal-to-retraining workflow.
 Tools: consent management platform.
 Score 1 = granular consent with automated enforcement.
 Score 5 = no consent mechanism addresses AI use.
-CNIL requires comprehensive documentation.
+CNIL requires comprehensive documentation for AI systems processing personal data under GDPR.

-- D4.4 Cross-Border Compliance: "Are AI data flows mapped and compliant across all jurisdictions?"
+- D4.3 Cross-Border Compliance: "Are AI data flows mapped and compliant across all jurisdictions?"
 Evidence: cross-border data flow maps, transfer impact assessments.
 Tools: privacy management platform.
 Score 1 = documented compliance with transfer mechanisms.
 Score 5 = no awareness of cross-border requirements.
-GDPR cumulative fines surpass EUR 5.88 billion.
+GDPR cumulative fines surpass EUR 6.11 billion.

-- D5.3 Escalation Paths: "Do documented escalation paths exist for AI issues, differentiated by severity?"
+- D5.2 Escalation Pathways: "When AI makes a decision someone disagrees with, is there a clear path to challenge it?"
 Evidence: escalation matrix, severity definitions, simulation records.
 Tools: incident management system.
-Score 1 = tested paths with defined timeframes.
-Score 5 = no escalation mechanism.
+Score 1 = tested paths with defined timelines and decision authority.
+Score 5 = no escalation mechanism, AI decisions are treated as final.

 25-Dimension Ethical Debt Audit Checklist